 - 1. The Department certifies that this IUP will be subject to public review and comment with a public notice period of 30 days. - 2.
 The Department certifies that all drinking water treatment facility projects in this IUP are on the DWSRF Priority List. - 3.
 The Department certifies that it will enter into binding commitments for 100% of each payment under the DWSRF capitalization grant within one (1) year after receipt of each payment. - 4.
 The Department certifies that it will expend all funds in the DWSRF in an expeditious and timely manner. - 5.
-The Department certifies that all drinking water facilities in the state are in compliance with enforceable requirements or are making progress toward meeting those requirements except as specifically noted in the IUP.

-- 6. The Department certifies that all facilities funded by the DWSRF shall complete a NEPA-like environmental review process. - 7.
-The Department certifies that it will comply with all requirements of the 1997 Operating Agreement with EPA. - 8.
-The Department certifies that it will complete a Benefits Assessment worksheet for each loan agreement executed in order to comply with EPA environmental results reporting requirements.
+To provide financial assistance for IIJA DWSRF Emerging Contaminant eligible activities for public water supply facilities on the DWSRF Priority List.
+Projects which are eligible for traditional DWSRF funding and are addressing emerging contaminants will be eligible for the IIJA Emerging Contaminant Funding. - 6.
+The Department certifies that it will provide financial assistance through the IIJA DWSRF Emerging Contaminant Funding to include additional subsidization in the form of principal forgiveness for not less than the required minimum of 100% of the total capitalization grant.
+The minimum amount of additional subsidization for the 2024 fiscal year is \$13,490,000.
+At least 25% of the DWSRF IIJA EC Capitalization Grant additional subsidization will be provided to the state-defined disadvantaged communities OR communities serving a population of 25,000 or less.
+(Deliverable) - 7.
+The Department certifies that all drinking water facilities in the state are in compliance with enforceable requirements or are making progress toward meeting those requirements except as specifically noted in the IUP. - 8.
+The Department certifies that all facilities funded by the DWSRF shall complete a NEPA-like environmental review process. - 9.
+The Department certifies that it will comply with all requirements of the 1997 Operating Agreement with EPA. - 10.
+The Department certifies that it will implement the State's DWSRF in compliance with the Safe Drinking Water Act, IIJA Civil Rights Act, and all applicable Federal crosscutting requirements.
+(Deliverable)